A WORD ON SAFETY

 Very Important: Please be sure that all minors have a waiver fully completed and signed by their parents or legal guardian.
 If the parent or guardian will not be present, please bring a photocopy of their government issued photo identification (for signature verification).
 Please note: legal guardians must present proof of guardianship to sign a child’s waiver.

 TRAINING SAFETY & GUIDELINES

-Climbing and climbing training, such as the exercises in the WOW, are inherently dangerous activities.
+Climbing and climbing training, such as the exercises in the WOW (Workout of the Week), are dangerous activities and involve inherent risks.
 Participation in these exercises is done at your own risk.
 If you have any injuries, we recommend you do not attempt a WOW.
 If you have any concerns about your abilities or the exercises, consult a qualified medical practitioner or athletic trainer.